-- If you don't have Device Protection on your account, you can purchase a replacement phone through My T-Mobile.
+- If you don't have Device Protection on your account, you can purchase a replacement device through My T-Mobile.

-To replace your phone, contact us.
-One of our specialists will first try troubleshooting your phone so you can avoid a replacement, if possible.
+To replace your device, contact us.
+One of our specialists will first try troubleshooting your device so you can avoid a replacement, if possible.

-T-Mobile charges a Service Warranty Processing fee when you participate in T-Mobile’s replacement phone program.
-This service is offered as a supplement to the manufacturer's warranty that may come with your phone.
-If you're picking up your phone from a retail location, be prepared to pay any related fees (shipping or warranty) at the time of pick up.
+T-Mobile charges a Service Warranty Processing fee when you participate in T-Mobile’s replacement device program.
+This service is offered as a supplement to the manufacturer's warranty that may come with your device.
+If you're picking up your device from a retail location, be prepared to pay any related fees (shipping or warranty) at the time of pick up.
 These fees vary by insurance type.

 If you choose not to file an exchange with us, there are still other options available to you: